Masks are now mandatory for all staff and Library visitors over the age of 12, following the Province’s latest public health order. Learn more.

 KUU-US Crisis Line Society

-This First Nations and Indigenous specific crisis line is available 24 hours a day, 7 days a week, toll-free from anywhere in British Columbia.
+The KUU-US Crisis Line Society provides a First Nations and Indigenous specific crisis line available 24 hours a day, 7 days a week, toll-free from anywhere in British Columbia.

 Mayo Clinic